Real Name: Eddie Gossett

 southeast as the N.W.A.
 Southern Heavyweight champion twice in

 But a freak accident in a locker room in 1968

 nearly ended his career, and took him out of action for 15 months.

 While lacing his boots, a 75lb. steel window fell on Graham's

 head, and Graham (who was already partially blind in one eye)

-suffered torn retinas in both eyes and 300 stitches worth of
+suffered torn retinas in both eyes and 300 stitches worth of damage

-in damages by the Florida State Legislature.
+by the Florida State Legislature.

 Eddie Graham's civic duties outside of the